alenana99/memod/README.md

 │    ├── prokka_annotation
 ├── scripts/
 │    ├──
-│    ├──
-│    ├──
-│    ├──
 └──  README.md
 ```
 Among the outputs generated from MeStudio, BED files were produced for each genomic feature (CDS, nCDS, tIG, and US) for each motif.
 These files contain columns representing the contig (seqid), start and end positions, the attribute (corresponding to the gene ID), the score (representing the number of methylations), and the gene annotation.
 The BED files are sorted in descending order by the score, with genes displaying the highest number of methylations listed first.

-Let's merge multiple data frames (MeStudio BED files output: GATC_CDS, GATC_nCDS, GATC_tIG, and GATC_US) into one.

-Replaces all NA values with 0.
+Let's merge MeStudio BED files output: GATC_CDS, GATC_nCDS, GATC_tIG, and GATC_US into one dataframe, replacing all NA values with 0:

 ```
 GATC_total <- list(